KINGS FAVOR OUTSIDERS BECAUSE THEY ARE VULNERABLE, SO EASY TO CONTROL

 The king gives permission to trade to Jews, shown by wearing the red and white circles, not to Christians.

-Fourteenth-century manuscript shows Jews judged responsible for the Black Death burned alive in Belgium, 1349.
+Jews were judged responsible for the Black Death and were burned alive, here at Tournai, in Belgium, in 1349.
 That occurred throughout western Europe, and by fanatical Crusaders on the way to Jerusalem.

 (In 1305-1311)